cch1/janus/README.md

         [:root nil] => [:root [nil :root {}]]
         [:root] => [:root [nil :root {}]]
  Of course suppressing the second element is not possible when using a map to represent a sequence of routes.

- 1.
+ 1. If the second element of the route pair is missing components, they are either inferred from the identifier or default values are supplied.

 ## License